wvchallenges/opseng-challenge/README.md

 There's a trivial Python app available [here](https://github.com/wvchallenges/opseng-challenge-app).
 Your task is to host this app on AWS, using the current `HEAD` of the `master` branch as of when we test your submission.

-*The OS used for hosting, the tools and techniques used to accomplish this are up to you.* Once you're done, please submit a paragraph or two in your `README` about what you're particularly proud of in your implementation, and why.
+The OS used for hosting, and the tools & techniques used to accomplish this are up to you.
+Once you're done, please submit a paragraph or two in your `README` about what you're particularly proud of in your implementation, and why.
 Be deliberate in your choices and design, as we'll use them as a starting point for our discussions.

 ### Deliverables

 You should provide at least an executable bash script called `aws-app.sh`.
-You're welcome to include other files and install/use other tools in your repo as needed, but `aws-app.sh` should be the entrypoint as that is what we'll run (see the evaluation section).
+You're welcome to include other files and install/use other tools in your repo as needed, but `aws-app.sh` is what we'll run to test your submission (see the evaluation section).

 #### Notes